habuka036/wakame-vdc-wiki/en/usage_guide/Custom-images.md

 LXC, etc.)  and methods of packaging (tar, gzip, etc.), and the details for doing the above steps depends on which are chosen.
-Below we will explain the steps assuming OpenVZ virtualization and gz packaging.
+Below we will explain the steps assuming OpenVZ virtualization and gz packaging, and to make things a little more interesting, set up the machine image to automatically start up a web server with a single static web page to show.
 The steps for other combinations are similar, but differ in crucial ways that will be documented later.

 #### Step 1: Install an OS into a bootable disk or directory structure